 An employer is vicariously liable for the actions of their employees.
 This means that the employer may not be directly aware of what has been going on inside the workplace but a claim may be brought against the employer rather than the bully directly.

-If you are being bullied or harassed at work, consider taking these steps:
+If you are experiencing bullying at work, consider taking these steps:

 - Tell your employer, HR officer or supervisor (unless he or she is the bully).